RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 In the same way as for COBOL, the BMS compilation is controlled both at project and at component level.

-The BMS Compiler produces the following two types of file:
+The BMS Compiler produces the following two types of files:

 | **File type**         | **Function**                                                                                  |
 |-----------------------|-----------------------------------------------------------------------------------------------|